-Josh Duggar Scandal: Women Says She Revealed Josh’s Past To Protest Family
+Josh Duggar Scandal: Woman Says She Revealed Josh’s Past To Protest Family

 — Front Cover (@frontcovercom) March 3, 2017

 Josh Duggar’s life has fallen apart after this news came out.
-They lost their show, Josh went to sex rehab, and he has to stay off their new show Counting On totally.
+They lost their show, Josh went to sex rehab, and he has been banned from the family’s new show Counting On.
 Things have changed for him a lot over the past few years.
-Josh is going back out in public some now, but at first, he wouldn’t even do that at all.
+Josh is now going back out in public, but at first, he wouldn’t anything at all.

-As The Hollywood Gossip shared, Josh Duggar is still listed on the family’s page.
-They don’t allow him on the show, but they do have to act like he exists.
+As the Hollywood Gossip shared, Josh Duggar is still listed on the family’s page.
+They don’t allow him on the show, but they do acknowledge that he exists.
 It is a bit odd, though.
 It shows that Josh works at Family Research Council, which he hasn’t worked at in about two years.
-Also under future plans, it simply has a question mark.
-Everyone would love to hear what Josh is up to next, but they just aren’t saying anything about him at all lately.
+And under future plans, it simply has a question mark.
+Everyone would love to hear what Josh is up to these days, but the family isn’t saying anything about him at all.

-Are you shocked to hear that a woman is now coming forward and saying she was the one who revealed Josh Duggar’s sex scandal to the world?
+Are you shocked to hear that a woman is now coming forward to say that she was the one who revealed Josh Duggar’s sex scandal to the world?
 Do you think that it was really her?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when they return to TLC this summer.
-You won’t be seeing Josh Duggar on the show again, though.
+Sound off in the comments section below, and don’t miss new episodes of Counting On when they return to TLC this summer.
+However, viewers won’t see Josh Duggar on the show anytime soon.

 [Featured Image By Andrew Burton/Getty Images]